instant-technologies/chimesamples/BotBeforeChime/readme.md

 Send a json data bag of user information into chime via an api route Shut down conversation
 ```
+## Usage
+Open CustomerBot.sln to launch into the visual studio project.
+Check out the readme.md inside the solution folder for important usage information.
 ## Important Files

 ```bash